 So, what do we think about integrated marketing?

 Setting up your integrated strategy is unique for each business.
-Our approach focuses
+Our approach focuses on a five-pillar framework; Understanding, Planning, Execution, Measurement and Optimisation.

 Understanding – we work to understand the requirements of the project, what our clients want to achieve but also what insights we can draw on to support

-Planning – we make SMART objectives to achieve goals.
+Planning> – we make SMART objectives to achieve goals.
 Plan the right strategy and marketing methods to achieve the goals we’ve set out and see where we can integrate our deliverables to strengthen our message to make sure it’s memorable

 Execution – our design team then takes over with concept designs, visual exploration through to artwork ready for production.
-We manage the production of all our projects too, making sure what we’ve planned and agreed to achieve matches the design and end result
+We manage the production of all our projects too, making sure what we’ve planned and agreed to achieve matches the design and end result.

 Measurement – we believe it’s important to not only deliver great strategy and creative, of course that’s a huge part of getting your campaign noticed, but we also believe in measuring the resulting and learning about what works and the pitfalls.
 You perhaps learn more about what didn’t work so well more than what did so you can move forward.